-Church records tell us that the Church had one assistant curate 1905 and 1926, two in 1961-2 and 1965-6, and none in 1973-4.
-The attendance 1903 was 324 people at the morning service and 212 at the evening service.
+St Paul's was built thanks to the patronage of William Cavendish the 7th Duke of Devonshire.
+It was designed by the English architect Henry Currey and consecrated in 1872.
 From copies of The London Gazette from 1872 we have information about the foundation of our Church (which was formed as a culmination of several parishes) as well as a grant for the Vicarage and a yearly fund paid to the Church.
 The London Gazette is one of the official journals of record of the British government, in which certain statutory notices are required to be published.
 It claims to be the oldest surviving English newspaper having been first published on 7 November 1665 as The Oxford Gazette.
-The articles are below.

 Taken by local photographer Ian Wylie, this lovely photograph shows our church from the river, as royal rowbarge Gloriana leads the Tudor Pull (in 2013) from Hampton Court to the Tower of London.

 Celebrities in the Vicarage!

-The vicarage was also used for the 2011 Cold War espionage film, Tinker, Tailor Soldier Spy, based on the 1974 John Le Carre novel of the same name starring Gary Oldman, Colin Firth, John Hurt and Benedict Cumberbatch.
+The vicarage was used for the 2011 Cold War espionage film, Tinker, Tailor Soldier Spy, based on the 1974 John Le Carre novel of the same name starring Gary Oldman, Colin Firth, John Hurt and Benedict Cumberbatch.